dTile/DT/docs/spec.md

 ### Preliminary Definitions

-#### Decimal Degree Coordinate - DDC
+#### Decimal Degree Coordinate - DD
-Decimal dergree pairs that denote a point on a 2D map by concatenating the latitude a comma and the longitude and bracketing that string.
+Decimal dergree string that denotes a point on a 2D map by concatenating the latitude a comma and the longitude.

-#### Decimal Degree 3D Coordinate - DD3C
+#### Decimal Degree 3D Coordinate - DD3
-Decimal dergree triage that denotes a point on a 3D map by concatenating the latitude a comma, the longitude a comma and altitude and bracketing that string.
+Decimal dergree string that denotes a point on a 3D map by concatenating the latitude a comma, the longitude a comma and altitude.

 #### Tile
-A map tile is 4 corner polygon that has 4 DD coordinates that confine its area.
+A map tile is 4 corner quadrilateral that has 4 DD coordinates that confine its area.
 A tile looks like a perfect square on a Mercator project map although in reaiity it is a trapezoid due to the curvature of the earth.

 #### Cube
 A cube is a vector that has 8 DD3C units that confine its space on a 3D map.